statisticalbiotechnology/dsbook/dsbook/network/pathway.md

 gs.res2d
 ```

 To assess the statistical significance of the observed enrichment score, GSEA uses a [sampling distribution](#sec:statistics:sampling) of ES obtained through permutation.
-The ranked gene list is shuffled many times to generate a background distribution of ES values, which can then be used to calculate the p-value for the observed enrichment score.
+The phenotype labels are shuffled many times; for each shuffle the genes are re-ranked and the ES recomputed, generating a background distribution of ES values which can then be used to calculate the p-value for the observed enrichment score.
+Permuting the phenotype rather than the ranked gene list preserves the correlation structure between genes, which is why it is the recommended null.

 For a more detailed explanation of the enrichment score, please check out the original paper, [Subramanian, et al.](https://www.pnas.org/doi/10.1073/pnas.0506580102).